8 Product Needs That Are Important for Adult Incontinence

 2. Fit to the Body

 Size is the most obvious factor product users take into consideration when it comes to fit.
-Beyond size, ensuring an ideal fit means the product(s) used must:
+Beyond size, ensuring an ideal fit means the adult incontinence product(s) used must:

 - Be designed for the contours of the body to help prevent leaks

-- Can adjust around the waist and legs without red marking
+- Be able to adjust around the waist and legs without red marking

 - Not sag when wet, and not twist or bunch with movement